I’m a huge fan of personal responsibility. And there’s nothing more important than our health. Especially the health of our breasts.

 I personally disagree with the use and current mandate of regular mammograms.

-Women over the age of 40 (or age 50, depending on where you live) are “encouraged”, if not frightened, into having routine mammograms.
+Women over the age of 40 (or age 50, depending on where you live) are “encouraged”, if not frightened and downright bullied, into having routine mammograms.

 In addition, during October, Breast Cancer Awareness Month, there are massive campaigns to promote this testing as a means of detecting cancer.

 In my opinion, the focus should not be on detection, but on prevention.

 Instead of being proactive about their breast health, women are relying on it for detection of cancer… after they already have it.